eaudeweb/naaya/eggs/Naaya/Naaya/NaayaSurvey/README.txt

 			- 'Naaya - Add Naaya Survey Template'; by default it's given to Manager and Administrator
 			- 'Naaya - Add Naaya Statistic': used for reports; by default it's given to Manager and Administrator
 			- 'Naaya - Add Naaya Survey Questionnaire': create a survey;  by default it's given to Contributor
+			- 'Naaya - Add Naaya Survey Attachment; by default it's given to Manager and Administrator'
 			- 'Naaya - Add Naaya Mega Survey': create a survey;  by default it's given to Contributor
 			- 'Naaya - Add Naaya Survey Answer': answer/take a survey; by default it's given to all users (Authenticated and Anonymous)
 		- Edit/Manage permissions: